nham/wabbo/entries/2015-07-07-basics-markov-chains.md

 $$P_{ij}^n := \mathbb{P}(X_n = j | X_0 = i)$$

 Note that this definition depends on the Markov chain being homogeneous.
-In order for it to be well-defined in the non=homogeneous case, we would also need to specify the time $t$ we are starting from.
+In order for it to be well-defined in the non-homogeneous case, we would also need to specify the time $t$ we are starting from.
 In the homogeneous case, the starting time does not matter.

 The Chapman-Kolmogorov equation says that for any $r \leq n$: